Top 10 Most Basic SQL Commands To Know - Qiling

 Select StudentName from School Where Subject="Physics"

-This will list all students who have taken Physics as one of their subjects.
-If a student doesn't have Physics as one of its subjects, it will be filtered out.
+This will list all students who have taken Physics as one of their subjects, filtering out any students who don't have it as one of their subjects.

-Suppose you have created a table of progress reports of students, and then you can arrange it in descending order to check the maximum value.
+You've likely created a table of student progress reports, and now you can sort it in descending order to quickly find the maximum value.

 The syntax for Order By Command